fbpx

 Olden

 I'd been living in Norway for years before I'd heard of Olden.
-But as it turns out, this tiny village is one of the most popular cruise ports in all of Norway.
+But as it turns out, this tiny village is one of the most popular cruise ports in Norway.

 It sure is a spectacular location.
 In front, the shores of the fjord.
 Behind, the The lovely Oldevatnet lake, and beyond that the steep mountains, waterfalls and glaciers of Jostedalsbreen National Park.